Seniors: When To Turn Over The Car Keys

 It is widely accepted that age changes your senses.
-How many of us have needed glasses once we passed the age of 40?
+How many of us have needed glasses once we get into our forties?
 And our hearing does seem to decline the more we age.
 Safe driving depends on alertness, which is critically connected to your senses.

 Other physical changes could be affecting your ability to drive.
 Have you noticed changes in your ability to concentrate?
 Do not rule out the effects of medication.
 There are many pills that can make you sleepy or foggy.

 The National Highway Traffic Safety Administration (NHTSA) estimates that fatigue, whether from medications or lack of sleep, causes at least 1,550 fatalities and 40,000 injuries annually, and that the injuries tend to be more severe in drowsiness-related cases.

 In addition to thinking about how safe you feel behind the wheel, you may be pressed into considering the financial side of driving.
 It is very expensive to keep a car on the road.
 Most states require liability insurance, which can cost hundreds of dollars each year.